 Method and Tips

-- These cookies are formed using a 1″ cookie dough scoop but you can, of course, make much larger cookies if you like.
+- These cookies are formed using a 1″ cookie scoop but you can, of course, make much larger cookies if you like.
 Actually, I think these would be amazing as saucer style cookies, perfect for a fun dinner party dessert!

 - If you want to make ahead, scoop out your balls of cookie dough and freeze them in a ziplock bag so that they are ready for whenever a cookie craving hits!